|

 scored in the top 5 percent of those taking the High School Equivalent

+exam.
 According to his sister Betty in a taped oral

 history interview in 1986, Bud had plans to enter Washington University in